Rhynie chert: Plants

 The preservation of plants varies from perfect three-dimensional cellular permineralisation to flattened charcoal films.
 On occasion, plants may have their vertical axes preserved in growth position, with rhizoids still attached to rhizomes; even the plant litter is preserved.

 Plants were only found on the land - none lived in the water of lakes or hot springs.
 Rhynia typically grew on sandy surfaces, and is often preserved there in life position; Horneophyton grew on sinter, the sediment formed by the hot springs.
 These two colonisers were subsequently joined by other genera.

 The time between sinter deposition events was too short to allow the populations to develop to climax communities, and correspondingly early colonisers appear most frequently, pseudo-randomly, in logged sequences.

-Plants demonstrate best the great value of the exceptional preservation of the Rhynie chert.
+The preservation typical of Rhynie chert allows for the detailed study of plants.
 The presence of soft tissue, including parenchyma, is not observed elsewhere in the fossil record until the advent of amber in the Triassic.
-This allows the study of structures such as the air spaces behind stomata, whereas the conventional record at its best allows no more than the counting of stomata.
-It has also enabled paleobotanists to firmly deduce that plants such as Aglaophyton were not aquatic, as once believed.
+This allows the study of structures such as the air spaces behind stomata, while typical fossil records are often limited to the outer surfaces of the stomata.
+This evidence led paleobotanists to conclude that plants like Aglaophyton were not aquatic.

 Further, as plants are preserved in situ, the study of exactly how and why the branching patterns of the early plants emerged is possible, whereas typical fossils only show that branching was present.
 The analysis of rhizomes and rhizoids makes it possible to discern which plants had an active water uptake system (e.g. Horneophyton), and which were likely to have colonised waterlogged surfaces (Asteroxylon).
 In some cases, it is possible to see different mechanisms of repairing wounds, and to deduce that they were caused by fungal or bacterial infection.

 The preservation of spores attached to sporangia allows spore genera to be matched with their producers - something that is otherwise very difficult to do.
 The chert also allows the identification of the gametophyte phases of taxa such as Aglaophyton.

 Analysis of spores shows that the flora was lacking in some elements common elsewhere at this time, likely due to its setting in a mountainous region, rather than in a lowland flood plain like most other fossil deposits.
 However, the spores, which are distinctive enough to permit their producing organism to be identified - are identical to those found elsewhere in "normal" environments.
 There is no clear-cut evidence that the plants of the Rhynie assemblage were specifically adapted to stressed environments, and it is likely that the flora in fact represents those members of the global fauna that happened to be capable of colonising and surviving a hot spring environment by virtue of fortuitous preadaptations.

 Surface view of a polished piece of Rhynie chert showing many corms/tubers of Horneophyton.
 Marked examples: centre – single corm with rhizoids; left – linked corms with rhizoids.
 Scale bar is 1 cm.

 Seven land plant taxa have been identified in the Rhynie and Windyfield cherts: